zcqsntr/RL_OED-proposal/README.md

 If our findings are unsatisfactory, do we have an exit plan?
 Do we have deliverables along the way that we can still provide the community with?

+The failure case for a group that would want to use this method is that the training time becomes prohibitive for them to use it on models that are relevant to them.
+We can still demonstrate the method and develop a software package, and show that using the hardware we have available we can perform OED on complex biological models.
+And the community can use it for models of a scale that their hardware would allow.

 ## Preliminary Findings

 We had written a [paper](https://www.biorxiv.org/content/10.1101/2022.05.09.491138v1.abstract), currently on bioArxiv, in review at PLOS computational biology which demonstrates the effectiveness of the method on simple models.
 Based on this paper we were contacted by Nicolas Cruz group to initiate a collaboration to implement our method in their lab.